Building a Data-Informed Marketing Strategy from the Ground Up

 While marketing is one of several factors influencing enrollment, long-term outcomes show strong growth.
 Key results include:

-Expanding top-of-funnel reach
+Expanding top-of-funnel reach and awareness

-increase in total applications over 6 years
+increase in total conversions over 6 years

 72%

-increase in application submission rate
+increase in conversion rate

 50%